DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Conclusion

 \section{Conclusion}

-Even though 3D foundation models might arise in the future, we argue that the DINO in the room is here to stay.Despite the success of 2D foundation models such as DINOv2, comparable models have yet to emerge in 3D, likely due to the scarcity of large-scale datasets.
-Therefore, we explore how existing 2D foundation models can be leveraged to enhance 3D segmentation performance.
-While 2D--3D fusion has been an active area of research, the potential of 2D VFMs remains relatively underexplored.
-With \ours{}, we demonstrate that even a straightforward injection of frozen VFM features into a 3D backbone can yield significant performance gains.
-Moreover, this approach is broadly compatible with both existing and most likely also future 3D backbones and VFMs.
-Even when images are unavailable during inference, our \oursdist{} distillation pretraining strategy can still provide substantial improvements.
-Notably, both \ours{} and \oursdist{} require only unlabeled images, making them readily applicable in most scenarios.
-Thus, we strongly advocate the use of 2D VFMs for 3D scene understanding whenever possible and hope that our findings will encourage more research in this direction.
+With this work, to the best of our knowledge, we are the first to demonstrate that the rich semantic features of 2D VFMs, like DINOv2, can be leveraged to advance 3D segmentation performance by large margins.
+First, with \ours{}, we demonstrate that injecting frozen 2D VFM features into a 3D model's decoder yields significant performance gains, achieving new state-of-the-art results.
+Second, we show that 2D VFMs can enable substantial improvements even when images are unavailable during inference, by using our \oursdist{} distillation strategy to pretrain a 3D backbone.
+Notably, both \ours{} and \oursdist{} require only unlabeled images and are not bound by the choice of VFM, making them readily and generally applicable.
+In conclusion, given our promising results, we strongly advocate the use of 2D VFMs for 3D scene understanding whenever possible.